dhawton/istio-community/EARLY-DISCLOSURE.md

 Yes, please subscribe istio-security-team@example.com to the early disclosure list.

-> 2. Be involved in redistributing Istio or have a product with close coupling to Istio.
+> 2. Be well known to the PSWG and TOC, or involved in redistributing Istio or have a product with close coupling to Istio.

 We distribute the "Seven" distribution of Istio [link].
 We have been doing this since 2017.

-> 3. Have a user base not limited to your own organization.
+> 3. For Organizations, have a user base not limited to your own organization.

 Our user base spans of the extensive "Seven" community.
 We have a slack and GitHub repos and mailing lists where the community hangs out. [links]